sakshi4719/ai-powered-behavioral-analysis/README.md

 - r/SuicideWatch – A support community for individuals experiencing suicidal thoughts and seeking help.
 - r/mentalhealth – Discusses various mental health conditions, coping mechanisms, and general well-being.

 I took a 1000 of the newest posts from these 5 subreddits.
-So I collected a total of 5000 posts.
+So a total of 5000 posts.

 The information I collected from the posts is:
 | Field          | Description                                              |